-Guatemala is the largest economy in Central America.
-Therefore, taking a look at the largest industries in Guatemala is worthwhile for those, who are seeking business opportunities in this country.
+With the largest economy in Central America, taking a look at the largest industries in Guatemala is worthwhile for those who are seeking business opportunities in this country.
+While it is sometimes overshadowed by its neighbors, there are some exciting possibilities in this economy with room to grow.

 The private sector in Guatemala

 The private sector is the driving force of the Guatemalan economy.
 In fact, the private sector is responsible for around 85% of the national GDP.
 The majority of this sector is active in the following fields: industry, agriculture, and tourism.
-Being one of Guatemala’s largest industries, this sector is steadily growing and has even taken on some traditionally public services in recent years.
+This sector is steadily growing and is now taking on traditionally public services.

 The main input of foreign currency into the country is from private sector capital, through foreign investment, the sale of shares or bonds, short and long term credits, and deposits.
-These operations increased during 2019 to approximately USD 19,865 million, according to data from the Central Bank of Guatemala.
+These operations increased during 2019 to nearly USD$20 billion, according to data from the Central Bank of Guatemala.

-Regarding Foreign Direct Investment (FDI), the Central Bank of Guatemala registered USD 998.2 million during 2019, out of which 24% came from the United States.
-In Foreign Exchange, a total of USD 42.16 billion entered the country in 2019.
+Regarding Foreign Direct Investment (FDI), the Central Bank registered USD$998.2 million during 2019, of which 24% came from the United States.

 This increase in the private sector has led to a decrease in government size.
 Services such as airports, banking institutions, and even public utilities are now managed by private companies.
 As an example, private investors recently have planned a new highway in Guatemala as a private investment project.